Last updated:

 ✔️ Pros

-• I felt it maintains its top status as a grippy football boot perfect for swerve and spins
+• I felt it maintains its top status as a grippy football boot perfect for swerve and spins, despite the reduced number of grip elements

 • I believe weight is trending towards speed boot levels regardless of the Elite model chosen